LWalia17/chemondis/README.md

 <img width="704" alt="image" src="https://user-images.githubusercontent.com/121966833/231776598-a36ddc91-7571-4e1f-a297-27652f538e7e.png">

+* user - Userid linked with User PII information (Names)
+* userLogin - Userid linked with Browser and IP
+* activity - Each activity associated with the Timestamp

 ## Part2

 The file `sqlSolutions.sql` in the path : sql/ddl/ provides the efficient SQL queries.
 Some key optimisations used while implementing the SQL solutions are: